MeltwaterArchive/storyplayer/v2/modules/supervisor/expectsSupervisor.md

 title: expectsSupervisor()
 prev: '<a href="../../modules/supervisor/fromSupervisor.html">Prev: fromSupervisor()</a>'
 next: '<a href="../../modules/supervisor/usingSupervisor.html">Next: usingSupervisor()</a>'
+updated_for_v2: true
 ---

 # expectsSupervisor()

 _expectsSupervisor()_ allows you to test the state of a process that is being managed by [Supervisor](http://supervisord.org).

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\ExpectsSupervisor_.
+The source code for these actions can be found in the class `Prose\ExpectsSupervisor`.

 ## Behaviour And Return Codes